smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 Example control totals:

 - Debit item count = 385
-- Debit total amount = $13,719.22 (<u>the space between the $ and the 1 is intentional</u>)
+- Debit total amount = $ 13,719.22 (<u>the space between the $ and the 1 is intentional</u>)
 - Credit item count = 296
-- Credit total amount = $13,719.22
+- Credit total amount = $ 13,719.22

 Here is the command string generated by a MS Windows application program executing on the OpCon server.
 The application program was responsible for obtaining the control totals that had been stored into OpCon properties by an previous job in the OpCon schedule:
 ```
-SCANSPLF APP('ACH-A') PARAMETERS('385:1371922:296:1371922')
+SCANSPLF APP('ACH-A') PARAMETERS('385:1371922:296:1371922') FAILOPT(1)
-FAILOPT(1)
 ```
 Notice how the numeric data has been compressed into only the digits.
 The entire PARAMETERS string must be enclosed in a pair of single quotes.
 The FAILOPT (fail option) has been set to (1), indicating that the SCANSPLF command should end abnormally if any of the input parameters are not found to match, or end normally if all the input parameters do match.

 Before examining the LSAM SPLF Scan Rules required to support this form of the SCANSPLF command, consider that sometimes the item count might not be available from the source.
 In that case, a convention must be established for signaling that on any given day, one input parameter might not be available and so it should not be used to complete the balancing function.
-The MS Windows programmer comes to agreement with the IBM i LSAM Administrator that a special value of \*empty\* will be used as a place-holder whenever any of the four expected input parameter values is not available.
+The MS Windows programmer comes to agreement with the IBM i LSAM Administrator that a special value of **\*empty\*** will be used as a place-holder whenever any of the four expected input parameter values is not available.
 If no credit item count is available, the command string looks like this:
 ```
-SCANSPLF APP('ACH-A') PARAMETERS('385:1371922:\*empty\*:1371922')FAILOPT(1)
+SCANSPLF APP('ACH-A') PARAMETERS('385:1371922:*empty*:1371922') FAILOPT(1)
 ```
 To process this SCANSPLF that will be executed in an IBM i job submitted from an OpCon schedule, the LSAM master files must be configured as follows.